SkeldJS/Hindenburg/pages/getting-started/contributing.md

 ## Auto setup
-Hindenburg has a built-in script if you want to setup all of the below development features:
+Waterway has a built-in script if you want to setup all of the below development features:
 ```sh
 yarn setup:dev
 ```

-> You will likely have to run this everytime you update Hindenburg, in particular if you use re-install dependencies.
+> You will likely have to run this everytime you update Waterway, in particular if you use re-install dependencies.

 ### Using a local version of SkeldJS